 Let’s get started and download this file from here to follow along.

 Convert to Sentence Case in Excel

-To create a formula for sentence case we need to use five different text functions.
-Let's your text is in cell A1, then the formula will be:
+To create a formula for sentence cases we need to use five different text functions.
+Let’s your text is in cell A1, then the formula will be:

-In the first part, the left function returns the first character of and then upper function converts it into upper case.
+In the first part, the left function returns the first character and then the upper function converts it into the upper case.

-In the second part, will convert rest of the text to lower case as we need rest of the letters in lower case for sentence case.
+In the second part, will convert the rest of the text to lower case as we need the rest of the letters in lower case for sentence case.

-And finally, this combination return the text in sentence case.
+And finally, this combination returns the text in sentence case.

 Yes, that’s it.